Are you thinking of becoming a writer, but don’t know how to get started?

 That’s where members of our Barefoot Writer Club really shine.
 We show them how to write clear, concise, persuasive copy… and how to take that skill and turn it into a long-term, paid writing career.

-Once you’ve honed your skills as a persuasive writer, you’ll want to do two things.
-To start, it’s best to pick a single focus (or niche, as we call it).
-Or, you could focus on a writing specialty.
+Once you’ve honed your skills as a persuasive writer, you’ll want to do two things: either pick a single industry to write for (or niche, as we call it), or you could focus on a writing specialty.

 This is where a lot of new writers go awry…

 They offer themselves up as generalists and attempt to find paid writing work from one of the 180 million companies in the world at large.

 Does it work?
 Sort of.
 You’ll find paid writing work… but it’s harder to come by, and you won’t get paid as much as we believe you should.

 Think about the world of doctors.
 Who gets paid more: a generalist or a cardiologist?
 According to salary.com, a generalist physician averages around $198,805.
 Pretty good.

 But a cardiologist?
 Average pay there is $404,688.
 More than twice as much!